Pablommr/kubernetes-eks/README.md

 ## v2.1.1

-- Add broke pipeline in case of rollout failed
+- Add to broke pipeline in case of rollout failed

 ## v2.1.0